Skip to content

 Converter Supplier

-Using the ConverterSupplyingVisitor interface, you can create a converter supplying visitor that can supply a converter for a given field.
+Using the ConverterSupplyingVisitor interface, you can supply a converter for the annotated field.

 Code Examples